TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

       -   \TYPO3\CMS\Core\Resource\Security\FileMetadataPermissionsAspect::class;

 -  You **CAN** use :php:`declare(strict_types=1)` and similar directives which must be placed at the very top of files.
-They will bes stripped and added once in the concatenated cache file.
+They will be stripped and added once in the concatenated cache file.

 .. code-block:: diff